ufal/npfl138/labs/faq.md

   The memory limit during evaluation is **1.5GB**.
 The time limit varies, but it should be at least 10 seconds and at least twice the running time of my solution.

-### TOCEntry: Finetuning

-- _How to make a part of the network frozen, so that its weights are not updated?_

-  Each `keras.layers.Layer`/`keras.Model` has a mutable `trainable` property indicating whether its variables should be updated – however, after changing it, you need to call `.compile` again (or otherwise make sure the list of trainable variables for the optimizer is updated).

-  Note that once `trainable == False`, the insides of a layer are no longer considered, even if some its sub-layers have `trainable == True`.
-Therefore, if you want to freeze only some sub-layers of a layer you use in your model, the layer itself must have `trainable == True`.

-- _How to choose whether dropout/batch normalization is executed in training or inference regime?_

-  When calling a `keras.layers.Layer`/`keras.Model`, a named option `training` can be specified, indicating whether training or inference regime should be used.
-For a model, this option is automatically passed to its layers which require it, and Keras automatically passes it during `model.{fit,evaluate,predict}`.

-  However, you can manually pass for example `training=False` to a layer when using Functional API, meaning that layer is executed in the inference regime even when the whole model is training.

-- _How does `trainable` and `training` interact?_

-  The only layer, which is influenced by both these options, is batch normalization, for which:
-  - if `trainable == False`, the layer is always executed in inference regime;
-  - if `trainable == True`, the training/inference regime is chosen according to the `training` option.

 ### TOCEntry: TensorBoard

 - _Cannot start TensorBoard after installation_